revaldinho/cpc-cplink/README.md

 ```
 To run the demo, save the python script as loopback.py on the RPi and the BASIC code as fifo.bas on the CPC (both are included in the sw/ directory).
 Then startup the RPi script first:

-    python fifo.py
+    python loopback.py

 Now start the CPC running:

-    LOAD "FIFO.BAS
-    RUN
+    RUN "FIFO.BAS

 and you should see something like this

 ![Loopback screenshot](https://raw.githubusercontent.com/revaldinho/cpc-cplink/master/doc/RPi_loopback_scrn.png)

 Theoretically the data rate that the CPC can support is around 50KBytes/s, but you will see numbers much lower than this with this demo.
-This is typical of what I see with my CPC464 and RaspberryPi Zero, and it's the RPi which is the limiting factor here.
-Using the GPIO library under Python with all the other overheads of a full Linux distribution isn't a recipe for IO speed.
-A faster RPi with more cores would help of course, as would writing in a compiled language rather than interpreted Python.
-Addressing the GPIO registers directly rather than through an API (and RPI.GPIO is particularly slow) would also be a good optimization, and ultimately running a bare-metal application would give the best performance (e.g. see PiTubeDirect) but loses some of the attraction of picking a RPi in the first place.

-Another route to high IO performance is to go with an Arduino type co-processor.
-I recommend the Teensy parts, and the card is fully compatible with all of these, including the latest Teensy 4.0, with a suitable cable adapter for the different pin-outs.
-The main point is that any of these external environments will work: the FIFO board takes care of all timing critical signalling and the necessary voltage level shifting to accommodate both 3V3 and 5V co-processors.
-The rest is up to you.
+The main limitation here is the CPC BASIC loop: even without checking flags the loop takes around 16s to execute.
+Enabling the Pi adds only about 0.04s on to that and RPi.GPIO is known as one of the slower libraries executing in an interpreted language here.
+So, some faster CPC code is called for to do a better job - I'll make some assembler and maybe Pascal or BCPL examples available in the repository.

 ## Hardware Configuration and Options